 Perth Highland Games 2019 will be held at Scone Palace, just outside Perth, on Sunday 11th August.
 Events at the Perth Games start at 10.00am; gates are open from 09.00am.

 Admission for adults is £8; for children aged 5-12 and senior citizens it’s £4; and for children aged 0-4 it’s free.

 You can buy tickets on Eventbrite or come along and pay at the gate on the day.

 Yes, there is plenty of car parking at Scone Palace.
 There will be a small parking charge of £2 per vehicle.
 Please note no overnight camping or overnight parking of motorhomes is permitted at our Scone Palace site.

 Yes – as long as you have had your hand stamped to show that you have already paid your entry fee.

-All the traditional events – Highland Dancing, heavyweight events such as throwing the hammer and tossing the caber, solo piping, pipe band competitions and track events including running and cycling.
-There are also rides and amusements for children and trade stands selling a wide variety of goods.
+All the traditional events – Highland dancing, heavyweight events such as throwing the hammer and tossing the caber, pipe band competitions and track events including running and cycling.
+There are also trade stands selling a wide variety of goods.